 However, overusing offers can affect your product’s perceived value.
 For instance, a discount on a new product can diminish its novelty.
 In such cases, giving recipients early access to the product may be wiser than offering a discount.

-Don’t forget to personalize
+Don’t forget to personalise

 You can take things up a notch by segmenting your contacts into different groups based on their purchase history, SMS activity, demographics, and other factors.
 Then, target each segment with automated messages with tailored promotions and product recommendations.
 This approach can be instrumental in helping your text messages stand out.